Anna (band)

 ANNA (АННА) is a heavy metal band from Lviv, Ukraine.

 ANNA has toured three times in Ukraine in support of its two albums and on the band's tenth anniversary.
 Also, ANNA has taken a part in many Ukrainian festivals (e.g. Ruinatsiia, Rock-Vybukh, Taras Bulba, Metal Heads Mission, Big Alternative Gig, Fort.Missia).
+The band first became popular in 2008 with the album "Карматреш".

 The band ceased to exist in February 2013 because of conflict between Viktor Novosiolov and the rest of the band.
 Later Novosiolov created a project Kompas while some other ANNA members continue to collaborate as LATUR.

 In 2015 the band got active taking part in the festival "Zavantazhennia" and preparing a big solo concert in Kyiv.